MatteoGuadrini/nosqlapi/docs/source/nosqlapi_kv.rst

 nosqlapi key-value
 ==================

-In this package we find abstract classes and ORM classes concerning the **Key-Value** database types.
+In this package we find abstract classes and ODM classes concerning the **Key-Value** database types.

 client module
 -------------